 Dr. Dell contributes to a large number of academic and community-based committees, including the Saskatchewan Ministry of Health Mental Health and Addictions Plan Reference Group, the Western College of Veterinary Medicine & University of Regina School of Social Work joint Veterinary Social Work Initiative Committee, and as a Board Member for the Canadian Foundation for Animal Assisted Support Services.
 She is an organizing member of the U of S One Health Leadership Experience.
 She is also the founder and co-Chair with Student Health Services of PAWS Your Stress, the therapy dog visiting program on the U of S campus.

-In addition to a large number and wide range of academic and community talks and poster presentations, Dr. Dell is a member of the newly developed U of S Speakers Bureau, with a talk titled—The Health Benefits of Having a Dog in Your Life.
+In addition to a large number and wide range of academic and community talks and poster presentations, Dr. Dell is a member of the U of S Speakers Bureau, with a talk titled—The Health Benefits of Having a Dog in Your Life.

 Prior to her arrival in Saskatoon, Dr. Dell was an Associate Professor at Carleton University, Department of Sociology & Anthropology and had also taught classes at the University of Ottawa, Department of Criminology.
 Before this, Dr. Dell worked extensively at the community and national levels, including with the Elizabeth Fry Society of Manitoba, Correctional Service Canada and the Senate of Canada.